 Australian National Commission for UNESCO Grants Scheme

-The Australian National Commission for UNESCO assists projects which will further National Commission and UNESCO priorities and objectives as set out in UNESCO’s approved Programme and Budget 2014-2017 (37 C/5) [PDF] and Medium-Term Strategy for 2014-2021 (37 C/4) [PDF], and the priorities for the Australian National Commission for UNESCO.
+The Australian National Commission for UNESCO provides support to projects which will further National Commission and UNESCO priorities and objectives as set out in UNESCO’s approved Programme and Budget for 2018-19 (39 C/5) and Medium-Term Strategy for 2014-2021 (37 C/4) [PDF].
 They include:

-Applications for the Australian National Commission Grants Scheme 2014-2015 have
+Applications for the 2018-19 Grants Round have now closed.

 We would encourage applicants to also familiarise themselves with other potential funding sources.
 The Grants & Assistance Finder is a useful Australian Government online tool for identifying available Federal, State and Local grants in a range of sectors, including the arts, environment education, disaster relief and indigenous programs.